UKHomeOffice/application-container-platform/how-to-docs/downscaling.md

 ## Kubernetes Pods

-Automatically scale down Kubernetes Deployments & Statefulsets to 0 replicas during non-working hours for Non-Production Environments.
+Automatically scale down Kubernetes Deployments & Statefulsets to 0 replicas during non-working hours for Non-Production or Production Environments.

 Downscaling for Deployments & Statefulsets are managed by an annotation set within the manifest, and are processed every 30 seconds for changes, by a service running within the Kubernetes Clusters.